adarsha89/LMSMAVEN/README.md

-#This application represents the Web-Tier of LMS
+#This application represents the Web-Tier of LMS(Leave Management System)